 Wow!
 All this wonderful moisture in southern Colorado has made a wonderful environment for our gardens, our trees and our insects.
 Don’t let the bug bites get you down.
+To help, we’ve put together information about allergic reactions to insect bites.

 First, let’s put this in perspective.
 While insect bites and stings are fairly common being truly allergic to an insect is quite rare.
 The most common insect bites we experience are from mosquitos, but other bugs can bite as well like horse and deer flies.
 One of my favorites is the kissing bug or triatoma which is common in the southwest Unites States.
 This is different from insect stings common among hymenoptera like wasp, yellow jacket and hornets as well as bees and imported fire ants.